 Here are some useful links related to using qBittorrent:

-- qBittorrent Official Website: Visit the official qBittorrent website for information about the application, its features, and download options.
+- qBittorrent Official Website: Official qBittorrent website for features, downloads, and news.

 From what I can tell adduser won’t create a home home directory for a system user, which seems logical.
 Not sure if a bug or intended, but needless to say the service couldn’t start without it.